reactgraphqlacademy/recap/README.md

 If you use http://jsonplaceholder.typicode.com:

-- [ ] There should be a page that displays a list of photos in the following path `/photos`
+- [ ] There should be a page that displays a list of photos in the following path `/photos`.
+You can fetch the photos from this endpoint http://jsonplaceholder.typicode.com/photos?_limit=30
-- [ ] There should be a page that displays a single photo in the following path `/photos/:id`
+- [ ] There should be a page that displays a single photo in the following path `/photos/:id`.
+Endpoint example http://jsonplaceholder.typicode.com/photos/12.
+You have more info about the API on its [docs](http://jsonplaceholder.typicode.com/)
 - [ ] When the user clicks on a photo in `/photos` the app should take the user to `/photos/:id`

 Else if you use https://rickandmortyapi.com/:

-- [ ] There should be a page that displays a list of characters in the following path `/characters`
+- [ ] There should be a page that displays a list of characters in the following path `/characters`.
+You can fetch the photos from this endpoint https://rickandmortyapi.com/api/character/

-- [ ] There should be a page that displays a single character in the following path `/characters/:id`
+- [ ] There should be a page that displays a single character in the following path `/characters/:id`.
+Endpoint example https://rickandmortyapi.com/api/character/2.
+You have more info about the API on its [docs](https://rickandmortyapi.com/documentation/#rest).

 - [ ] When the user clicks on a character in `/characters` the app should take the user to `/characters/:id`